Center Parcs Hints & Tips | Making the most of your Center Parcs holiday

 - If you are pre-booking before your trip, you can make restaurant reservations and order groceries direct to your lodge – so you know you’ve got the food side of things covered.

 - If you’re looking to do a festive trip then Center Parcs Christmas begins early (9 November 2018 for this year).

 - All bedding is included but if you are making use of a cot then you will need to bring sheets and bedding.

 - If you love your break then plan ahead and book another.
 They do a ‘Come back soon’ offer whereby if you book another Center Parcs break within 28 days of your holiday, you’ll receive the lowest possible price and a £25 voucher to spend on resort during your break.

 - It’s an outdoorsy type holiday so make sure you pack your welly boots and puddle suits – rain will not stop play!

 - Get your bearings, the sites are vast.
 You can view the maps before you go – I’ve included them all here.
 Longleat Forest, Sherwood Forest, Eleveden Forest, Woburn Forest and Whinfell Forest.

-- Be sure to visit the Pancake House – it’s well worth the calories!
+- Be sure to visit The Pancake House – it is WELL worth the additional calories!

-You can read all about our visit to Center Parcs Woburn Forest here
+You can read all about our Christmas visit to Center Parcs Woburn Forest here